-The Austrian wine-growing expert Professor dr. Fritz Zweigelt (1888-1964) studied natural science in Graz and later habilitated at the Vienna University of Natural Resources and Life Sciences.
-In 1912 he entered the Klosterneuburger Weinbauinstitut (Lower Austria), later became director of the institute and held this position until 1945.
-He was also strong in the fight against the direct carrier respectively. hybrids, He is considered a meritorious scientist in the field of vines breeding, but came after the war in 1945 in strong criticism.
-As a convinced National Socialist, he joined in 1933 the then prohibited in Austria Nazi Party and was known by inglorious statements and actions.
-After the war, he was classified as a "follower" and not prosecuted.
+The Austrian winegrower Professor Dr. Fritz Zweigelt (1888-1964) studied natural science in Graz and later habilitated at the Vienna University of Natural Resources and Applied Life Sciences.
+In 1912 he entered the Klosterneuburg Wine Institute (Lower Austria), later became director of the institute and held this position until 1945.
+He was also strong in the fight against direct carrier respectively. hybrids, He is considered a deserving scientist in the field of vines breeding, but came under strong criticism after the end of the war in 1945.
+As a staunch National Socialist, he joined the NSDAP, which was then banned in Austria, in 1933 and became known through inglorious statements and actions.
+After the war, he was classified as a "follower" and was not a concern.

-Fritz Zweigelt was very active in journalism and published more than 500 publications.
-His name is inseparable from the one he created and named after him new breedZweigelt (Picture).
-In this context, he said that there is a Zweigelt grape in me mixed feelings - on the one hand, the hope that they will probably survive me on the other hand, the hope that some will be intoxicated with this wine, as I was intoxicated at the time the joy of successful breeding.
+Fritz Zweigelt was very active in journalism and published over 500 publications.
+His name is inseparable from that he created and named after him new breedZweigelt (Picture) connected.
+In this context he said: The fact that there is a Zweigelt grape awakens mixed feelings in me - on the one hand the hope that it will probably survive me and on the other hand the hope that some people will get intoxicated with this wine, as I was intoxicated at the time the joy of successful breeding.

-Through his role in the so-called Third Reich, there were and are discussions over a change of name of the grape variety, but this is difficult due to the established name.
-Meanwhile, some winemakers in Austria offer the variety again as Rotburger.
-Other new breeds of him are the less successful varieties Blauburger.
-Goldburger and Jubiläumsrebe, In Langenlois ( Kamptal ) operates his great-grandson Thomas Leithner a winery and cultivates there also the great grape variety created by the great-grandfather.
+Due to his role in the so-called Third Reich, there were and are discussions about changing the name of the grape variety, which is difficult due to the established name.
+In the meantime, some winegrowers in Austria are offering the variety again as a Rotburger.
+Other new varieties from him are the less successful varieties Blauburger.
+Goldburger and Jubiläumsrebe, In Langenlois ( Kamptal ) runs his great-grandson Thomas Leithner a winery and also cultivates the Austrian grape variety created by his great-grandfather.